smadhukumar/kafka/connections/connections.md

     ![GoldenGate create-connection page](images/connection-select.png " ")

-3. In the Create connection panel, enter **Kafka** for Name.
+3. In the Create connection panel, enter **kafka** for Name.

-4. From the Compartment dropdown menu, select a compartment (in this lab,we choose compartment as **GDemo**).
+4. From the Compartment dropdown menu, select a compartment (in this lab,we choose compartment as **LiveLabCompartment**).

 5. Select Type as **Apache Kafka** and click Next.
     ![Connection type selected as Apache Kafka](images/kafka-connection-choose.png " ")